-SC to hear Shiv Sena plea against floor test at 5 pm today
+SC to hear Shiv Sena plea against Maharashtra floor test at 5 pm, rebel MLAs headed to Goa soon

 The governor’s order, the Shiv Sena says, is unlawful because the Supreme Court is yet to decide on the disqualification of 16 rebel MLAs led by Eknath Shinde.